aws-samples/amazon-sagemaker-studio-vpc-networkfirewall/README.md

 ❗ You won't be able to run a Studio notebook in `VpcOnly` mode unless your VPC has an interface endpoint to the SageMaker API and runtime, or a NAT gateway, and your security groups allow outbound connections.

 ## Data encryption at rest and transit
 Models and data are stored on the SageMaker Studio home directories in EFS or on SageMaker notebook EBS volumes.
 You can apply the [standard practices and patterns](https://docs.aws.amazon.com/sagemaker/latest/dg/encryption-at-rest.html) to encrypt data using AWS KMS keys.
-The demo solution creates an AWS KMS CMK for EBS volume encryption that you can use to encrypt notebook instance data.
+This solution creates an AWS KMS CMK for EBS volume encryption that you can use to encrypt notebook instance data.

 All communication with VPC endpoints to the public AWS services (SageMaker API, SageMaker Notebooks etc) are restricted to HTTPS protocol.
 You can control the set of network protocols for any communication between your protected workload subnet with help of VPC security groups or NACLs.